tuahinde/csc-user-guide/docs/cloud/epouta_remote_desktop/getting_access_to_remote_desktop.md

 # Getting access to Remote Desktop

-To use Pouta services you need to apply for access.
-See [research.csc.fi/pouta-application](https://research.csc.fi/pouta-application){:target="_blank"}
+To use Pouta services you need to apply for access, see [research.csc.fi/pouta-application](https://research.csc.fi/pouta-application){:target="_blank"}.

 When you have the access to Pouta services, the workflow to get to use the ePouta Remote Desktop is quite easy and straightforward: